 Unlimited subscribers can create or upload an unlimited number of Online projects.
-So consultants and coaches can define a generic version of their project and use it as a template: for each client they create a customized version in Goalscape Online and share that version of the project privately with that client.
+So consultants and coaches can define a generic version of their project (including their logo and brand colors) and use it as a template: for each client they create a customized version in Goalscape Online and share that version of the project privately with that client.
 This provides exceptional added value for their clients, at no additional cost.

 To do this:

 Build a generic version of your consulting or coaching strategy as a project in Goalscape Online.
 Download it as a .gsp file using the 'down from the cloud' button at the top of the Goalscape Online screen and save it on your hard drive, then Close the project (if you ever need it again you can reopen it from the Home tab).